 In an effort to promote consistency of brand messaging, we have developed this page to serve as a resource for our online vendors and affiliates only.
 For print information, please contact WGU.
-Please also consult the WGU Brand Style Guide (PDF).
+Please also consult the following style guide documents:

 WGU Blue is the core of our brand identity and should always be the primary color in any university communication.
 WGU Blue is used in our brand logo-and-tagline lockup, but it may also be used in other ways (type, backgrounds, borders, illustrations, etc.).

 WGU Light Blue is complementary to our primary color, WGU Blue, and is designated for the state name in our state logo-and-tagline lockups.
 (It, too, may be used in other ways.)

 The accent palette consists of five bold colors chosen to attract attention and add visual energy to our communications.
 Accent colors should never be used as the primary color on any layout, but should always be used to support designs using the blues from WGU’s primary color palette.
 While other palette colors will typically be used in full-strength, tints can be used in instances that require more subtle color variation.
 Examples might include use in infographics, icons, or to call out statistics.
 WGU’s tint palette is designed to be used to support the primary and accent color palettes.
 These colors should never be used as stand-alone colors and should never be altered from the values shown below.